Continuing Education Activity

-Although the exact cause of dermatographism is unknown, the release of histamine from mast cells is thought to play a role.
-Dermatographism has been seen in diabetics, hyperthyroid, hypothyroid, menopause, pregnancy, or drug-induced.
-Current hypotheses are described in pathophysiololgy section
+The exact cause of dermatographism is unknown.
+However, the release of histamine from mast cells is thought to play a role.
+Dermatographism has been seen in people with diabetes, hyperthyroid, hypothyroid, menopause, pregnancy, or medication-related.

-Among the different types of urticaria, dermatographism is the most common.
-The condition frequently presents in young adults with the peak incidence in the second and third decades.
-There is no gender predilection, yet one study of pediatric patients showed a female predominance.
-There is no recognized racial predilection for dermatographism.
+Dermatographism is the most common type of urticaria, frequently presenting in young adults with the peak incidence in the second and third decades.
+There has not been shown a relationship between race and dermatographism.
+One study of pediatric patients showed a female predominance.
 One report cited a case of familial dermatographism.

-A majority of patients with hypereosinophilic syndrome have dermatographism; these are associated with atopic children and an increased number of eosinophils in the blood.
-One-third of patients that experience traumatic life events along with psychological co-morbidities experience dermatographism.
+Hypereosinophilic syndrome is associated with atopic children and increases dermatographism; these are associated with atopic children and an increased number of eosinophils in the blood.
+One-third of patients that experience traumatic life events, along with psychological co-morbidities, experience dermatographism.
 Furthermore, stressful events like pregnancy (commonly in the second trimester) and the onset of menopause have seen a higher incidence of the condition.
 Behcet disease, a condition marked by oral and genital ulcers, is another disease where dermatographism is a common integumentary finding.